rhaiscript/book/src/patterns/references.md

     // Set the handle's ID into the engine's tag engine.set_default_tag(handle.unique_id());

+    // Alternatively, use 'Engine::call_fn_raw_raw' and set the handle's ID
+    // into the 'tag' field of the 'GlobalRuntimeState' object

     // Add handle into scope
     let mut scope = Scope::new();
     scope.push("world", handle);